 Today I am sharing how to deal with paper clutter as a minimalist family.
 Before we started decluttering I kept our papers filed in a huge two drawer metal file cabinet.
 This was full!
 I felt decluttering paper was too overwhelming so I always put it off.
 Once the decluttering was finished I wondered why I waited so long.

-Here are some tips on how to deal with paper clutter and how to avoid it all together.
+Here are some tips on how to deal with paper clutter and how to avoid it altogether.

-I keep all of our paper and files, everything is in my office.
+I keep all of our papers and files in my office.
 This is the most logical place for our family.
 Find what works for your home, but make sure it’s all in one place.

-When something important needs to be dealt with I know it is in my office.
+When something important needs to be dealt with I know exactly where it is.

 I don’t save all the appliance manuals anymore.
 Once I learn how to use my appliances I get rid of the manual.
 There are 2 reasons for this; first, most manuals are online, and second, when I go to look for the manual I can never find it!